 The IFAB was established in 1886, and to this day remains the governing body of the Laws of the Game.

-Creation of The Soccer Federation
+When Did The Soccer Federation Start?

 Due to the global rise of soccer, it was deemed necessary to create an international governing body for soccer.
 FIFA was established in 1904.
-Their role differed from IFAB in that they oversaw the competitive side of world soccer, not the rules.

 FIFA set out to create, organize, and run international soccer competitions.
 Ultimately, they failed at this for many years.
-However, they managed the soccer aspect of the Olympics from 1908.
-Originally played by amateurs.

 Olympic soccer grew in stature over the next two decades and the number of nations competing expanded to Africa and South America.
 Eventually, this led to the first FIFA World Cup in 1930.

-The World Cup Began
+The World Cup History and Beginnings

-As soccer had become a very popular and successful aspect of the Olympic Games, FIFA was keen to start their own official international soccer competition.
-Thus, the inaugural FIFA World Cup was announced.
-The first tournament took place in Uruguay in 1930.
+As soccer had become a very popular and successful aspect of the Olympic Games, FIFA was keen to start its own official international soccer competition.

 13 nations took part: Uruguay, Argentina, Chile, France, Mexico, Yugoslavia, Brazil, Bolivia, Romania, Peru, USA, Paraguay, and Belgium.

-- Uruguay went on to win the tournament.
-They followed this up with their second win, four years later, in 1934.
+- They followed this up with their second win, four years later, in 1934.

-- The World Cup has taken place every 4 years since, other than 1942 and 1946, during the war.
+- The World Cup has taken place every 4 years since.

 The tournament expanded to 24 teams in 1982, and then to 32 teams in 1998.
 This has allowed for more nations from different continents to compete.
-FIFA announced that the 2026 World Cup will have 48 teams in the finals, showing how the sport continues to grow.

 There have only been 8 winners of the competition: